RichardFreedman/Encoding_Music/01_Tutorials/computing_similarity.md

 We could evaluate similarity in a few ways, like finding the difference in energy between two songs, or the ratio of energy - none too complicated.

 But what if we want to compare songs using more than one attribute?
-Let's now consider "valence", in addition to "energy":
+Let's now consider "valence", in addition to "energy".

 | Song	                | Energy    | Valence	|
 |-----------------------|-----------|-----------|